buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

                            command=["make", "test"],
                            logfiles={"triallog": "_trial_temp/test.log"}))

-    The above example will add a log named 'triallog' on the master, based on :file:`_trial_temp/test.log` on the slave.
+    The above example will add a log named 'triallog' on the master, based on :file:`_trial_temp/test.log` on the worker.

     ::